Harriet (film): Production

+A biography about Harriet Tubman had been in the works for years, with several actresses rumored to star.
 In 2015, Viola Davis was set to star in and produce a Harriet Tubman biopic; however, it never came to fruition.
 Development on a new film began in May 2016.
 In February 2017, Cynthia Erivo was cast as Tubman, with Seith Mann then set to direct, from a screenplay by Gregory Allen Howard.

 Further development on the film was announced in September 2018, with Focus Features set as the new distributor, Kasi Lemmons attached as director (the first feature film she directed after the box office failure of Black Nativity.), and Leslie Odom Jr., Joe Alwyn, Jennifer Nettles, and Clarke Peters, and others, added to the cast.
 Lemmons received co-writer credit with Allen on the final script, and Allen also had the film's "story by" credit.
 In October, Janelle Monáe was announced as one of several actors newly added to the film, with filming beginning on October 8, 2018, and lasting through December.

 Harriet was filmed entirely in Virginia, in Richmond, Powhatan, Tamworth, Petersburg, and Mathews.
 Berkeley Plantation in Charles City County was used for Auburn, New York.

+Music

 Release

-Harriet had its world premiere at the Toronto International Film Festival on September 10.
-It was theatrically released in the United States on November 1, 2019.
-Its release for Blu-ray and DVD sales took place on January 14, 2020.
+Harriet had its world premiere at the Toronto International Film Festival on September 10, 2019.

+It was theatrically released in the United States on November 1, 2019, by Focus Features.
+The film's release for Blu-ray and DVD sales took place on January 14, 2020.

 Reception

 Box office

-Harriet grossed $43.1 million in the United States and Canada and $200,000 in other territories for a worldwide total of $43.3 million, plus $4.2 million with home video sales, against a production budget of $17 million.
+Harriet grossed $43.1 million in the United States and Canada and $953,432 in other territories for a worldwide total of $44 million, plus $4.8 million with home video sales, against a production budget of $17 million.
 In North America, the film was released alongside Terminator: Dark Fate, Arctic Dogs and Motherless Brooklyn, and was projected to gross $7–9 million from 2,059 theaters in its opening weekend.
 The film grossed $3.9 million on its first day, including $600,000 from Thursday night previews.
 It went on to slightly over-perform, debuting to $11.7 million and finishing fourth.
 The film made $7.4 million in its second weekend, finishing sixth, and $4.6 million on its third, finishing tenth.